sdf1444/iotech-coding-test/readme.md

 Output will be logged to terminal.

 # Running Test
 Run `go test` after building and running the solution and if there is an `output.json` present.
 The test will either pass or fail.
+This will validate if the solution written is correct or not.